Skip to main content

 iPSC Neurodegenerative Disease Initiative (iNDI)

-Overview of the iNDI Project
+Visual Overview of the iNDI Project

 Graphic showing the flow of the iNDI project, including the scope: gene and mutant identification, phase 1: identify iPSC and CRISPR, and phase 2: cell culture to break down and identify mutants and add to them data repository.